 If I get a phone call from a former client of the Law Office of Bryan Fagan and he tells me that his ex-wife has missed a child support payment, I will likely ask that that person to consider their options at that point.
 Yes, I understand that the person is upset that the other person didn't pay the child support as ordered.
 However, I also understand that there may be ways to get that money without ever having to step foot in court or even file an enforcement lawsuit.

 Waiting to file an enforcement lawsuit does not mean that you would be acting passively.
 It does not mean that you are letting your ex-spouse get away with something.
-It doesn't mean that you are being "weak" when your child needs you to be "strong.”
-Rather, it means that you are letting the situation develop to see if any other means of achieving your goal can be sought.
+It doesn't mean that you are being "weak" when your child needs you to be "strong."
+Instead, it means that you are letting the situation develop to see if any other means of achieving your goal can be sought.

-Time can heal some wounds, but not others
+Time can heal some wounds but not others.

 So, give your ex-spouse some time before jumping the gun on an enforcement lawsuit.
 This is not the same thing as not doing anything to protect yourself and your child.
 Address the problem directly, move on and see if time will heal the wounds of your divorce.
-If it does not and the violations keep coming then it is time to discuss the possibility of an enforcement lawsuit with an attorney.
+If it does not, and the violations keep coming, then it is time to discuss the possibility of an enforcement lawsuit with an attorney.

-Repeated violations are a great reason to file an enforcement lawsuit
+Repeated violations are a great reason to file an enforcement lawsuit.

 A judge would be looking for evidence that would show a pattern of violations- not merely isolated violations that are remedied within a few days.
 Especially when it comes to child support violations, a negative impact on your child is relatively easy to prove.
-After all, if you rely on child support to feed your child or pay your rent then the failure to pay child support can have a direct and immediate negative impact on your child.
-Likewise, if your ex-spouse is dropping off your child at 9:00 p.m. on Sunday night with homework due on Monday that has not been worked on, that too can have a very negative effect on your child's academic performance.
+After all, if you rely on child support to feed your child or pay your rent, then the failure to pay child support can have a direct and immediate negative impact on your child.
+Likewise, if your ex-spouse is dropping off your child at 9:00 p.m. on Sunday with homework due on Monday that has not been worked on, that too can have a very negative effect on your child's academic performance.

 Think about the money at stake before moving forward with your enforcement lawsuit

-What may your ex-spouse do in response to your enforcement petition
+What may your ex-spouse do in response to your enforcement petition?

-Whatever agreements can be worked out in advance of going to trial in an enforcement lawsuit, the better for you and your family.
-One thing I will tell clients who have made it a habit of filing lawsuits against their ex-spouse is that there is never any end in sight to the lawsuits that can be filed between one another.
+Whatever agreements can be worked out in advance of trial in an enforcement lawsuit, the better for you and your family.
+I will tell clients who have made it a habit of filing lawsuits against their ex-spouse that there is never any end in sight to the cases that can be filed between them.
 It can create or exacerbate a vicious cycle where this is the only way of resolving problems for some people.

-On the other hand, if you have tried to work with your ex-spouse on a settlement and have had no luck then you need to consider your legal options.
+On the other hand, if you have tried to work with your ex-spouse on a settlement and have had no luck, then you need to consider your legal options.
 Just because you filed a lawsuit does not mean you want to go to court.
-Show your spouse you want to always talk before going to court and you will be better off now and in the long run.
+Show your spouse you want to always talk before going to court, and you will be better off now and in the long run.